jboss-developer/jboss-jdg-quickstarts/spring/README.md

 What is it?
 -----------

-Spring-jdg is an example that shows how to use Infinispan or JBoss Data Grid together with Spring.
+The `spring-jdg` quickstart shows how to use Infinispan together with Spring.

 In order to simplify the Spring bootstrapping this project uses Spring Boot.
 Infinispan/JBoss Data Grid is configured to use only default values.